ljsharp/larasub/docs/v3.x/README.md

-# Laravel Subby
+# Laravel LaraSub

-**Laravel Subby** is a flexible plans and subscription management system for Laravel.
+**Laravel LaraSub** is a flexible plans and subscription management system for Laravel.
 Originally forked from [rinvex/laravel-subscriptions](https://github.com/rinvex/laravel-subscriptions).

 ## What it does